tobiasackels/ackels-lab/content/positions/index.md

 There are several benefits of joining our newly founded lab such as:
 *  You will be working as part of a small team of highly motivated and enthusiastic people in a highly collaborative environment
 *  You will have more 1-on-1 time with the PI
-*  You will have priviliged access to a wide array of cutting-edge technologies
+*  You will have privileged access to a wide array of cutting-edge technologies
 (multi-photon imaging, electrophysiology, optogenetics, behavior etc.)
 *  You will have the opportunity to develop your own research project
 *  There will be more resources per person